Le Penseur in the Musée Rodin in Paris

 I think of the realm of reality as three nested topics: the world (at large), life (in the world), and man (in life).

 How do we know all this?
 The short answer is through sensory perception interpreted by reason, not divine revelation or mind alone.
 But it’s actually more involved than this.
 Truth is an absolute.
-Notwithstanding the probabilistic, uncertain nature of reality, as shown by quantum theory, things do have a specific, immutable identity.
+Notwithstanding the probabilistic, uncertain nature of reality as shown by quantum theory, things do have a specific, immutable identity.
 They are what they are, but, because of our perceptual limitations, we have a hard time knowing them fully.
-So, although our knowledge of reality aspires towards Truth with a capital T, it is always conditional and subject to change as we learn more and more in a never-ending process of refinement.
-However, because claims to knowledge can be independently tested by anyone who may doubt their validity, knowledge, imperfect and incomplete as it is, can be said to be objective—the same for all—never subjective or a matter of opinion.
+So, although our knowledge of reality aspires towards Truth with a capital T, it is always conditional and subject to change as we learn more and more in a never ending process of refinement.
+However, because claims to knowledge can be independently tested by anyone who may doubt their validity, knowledge, imperfect and incomplete as it is, can be said to be objective—the same for all—never subjective.
+We may be entitled to our own opinions but never our own facts, even if those facts “evolve,” as it were, with new discoveries.
 Again, Einstein’s relativity theory didn’t prove Newton laws wrong so much as incomplete.

-These foundational tenets of reality and knowledge, respectively, are the basis of naturalism: the idea that what exists and how things happen can be discovered by observation of nature by anyone curious and motivated enough to look and learn.
+These foundational tenets of reality and knowledge, respectively, are the basis of naturalism; it’s the “Big Idea” in answer to the “Big Questions” that what exists and how things happen can be discovered by observation of nature by anyone curious and motivated enough to look and learn.
 Naturalism is anti-skeptical in its view of being and anti-relative regarding doing.
-There is, in principle, a single way to act in the world, just as there is a single way the world is physically constituted.
+As long as human nature remains fixed, as it has across time and place to date, there is, in principle, a single way to act in the world, just as there is a single way the world is physically constituted.

 Now practically everyone would agree with this so far as it goes.
 A good many people would, however, want to add one big thing that challenges naturalism’s stand-alone adequacy to explain everything that is and everything that happens.
 This is the belief that the natural world is actually embedded within a greater supernatural realm controlled an all-powerful God responsible for the creation, operation, and destiny of the world including the power to intervene, whether on the basis of whim or in response to prayer, in what would otherwise naturally occur.
 Man is thought to have an immaterial, indestructible consciousness, or soul, that survives physical death and is rewarded with eternal happiness in Heaven or damnation in Hell based on his conduct while alive on earth according to a divinely prescribed code of private and public ethics.
 Knowledge of all this is revealed by God through certain favored individuals (prophets and saints) with the power to “divine” what God is and wants.